 Goldman has also provided advice remotely for doctors in various communities around B.C.

-“Parents may need to use a rescue inhaler versus a maintenance inhaler,” he says.
+“Parents may need to use a rescue inhaler or a maintenance inhaler at different times for children with asthma,” he says.

 Air purifiers can reduce small particle concentrations indoors by 40 to 80 per cent.
 Goldman recommends following BC’s Air Quality Health Index (AQHI) when deciding whether to keep children indoors.